+Figure 1.
+The Salish Sea spans the US-Canadian border on the Pacific Coast of North America (A).
+Two estuaries located on the southeastern coast of Vancouver Island (B) were surveyed where grazing disturbance and recovery were observed in the Nanaimo River Estuary (C) and Little Qualicum River Estuary (D).

 Table 1.
 Grazing disturbance conditions in the Little Qualicum River and Nanaimo Estuaries resulted in conversion of vegetated marsh to partially or fully grubbed mudflats; exclosures were installed to prevent further degradation into the marsh platform.
 Each estuary sampled n = 4 sites for disturbance category.
 Two 1 m2 plots were sampled within each site, and two surface seed banks samples were taken from each plot.